How Far Should a Screw Go Into Wood? (2/3 Rule + Depth Chart)

 Attaching Screws To Different Types Of Material

-The length of a wood screw should be at least two thirds of the length of the material being fastened, but it should not go all the way through.
-It’s recommended to use the correct screw length for drywall, cross-grain, end grain, and different types of forces against screws.
+The length of a wood screw should be at least two-thirds of the length of the material being fastened, but it should not go all the way through.
+Different materials — drywall, cross-grain wood, end grain, and connections under shear or tension — each call for their own screw length.

 Correct Screw Length For Drywall